flathub-infra/flatpak-builder-lint/README.md

 ### Local exceptions

+Specifying local exceptions using `--user-exceptions` should be avoided for pipelines or cases where builds are being pushed to Flathub as it may hide errors which Flathub will fail on.

 For ignoring errors locally (for example in CI outside Flathub), the `--user-exceptions` argument can be used to point it to a local JSON file containing exceptions: